megiddon/ECM1400-battleships/README.md

 - Core gameplay as detailed in specification
 - Adjustable difficulty implemented through config file.
 Set to "easy" by default, which is the basic behaviour given in the specification.
 - Adjustable board size implemented through config file.
 Size is set to 10 by default.
-- Various quality-of-life fixes for the flask code.
+- Various quality-of-life additions for the flask interface.
 - Series of unit tests written in test_custom.py.

 ## Overview